lijamez/tonbot-plugin-quiz/README.md

 First to answer correctly within 30 seconds wins.
 ```

-### Custom Trivia Packs
+### Custom Trivia Topics
 Easily create your own trivia questions.

 ## Usage

-To show all of the installed trivia packs, use the ``trivia list`` command.
+To show all of the installed trivia topics, use the ``trivia topics`` command.

-To play a trivia pack:
+To play a topic:
 ```
-t, trivia play <Trivia Pack Name>
+t, trivia play <topic>
 ```

-If the trivia pack contains music, join a voice channel first.
+If the trivia topic contains music, join a voice channel first.

-## Trivia Pack Specification
+## Trivia Topic Specification

-A trivia pack is a folder which contains the following files:
+A trivia topic is a folder which contains the following files:
-* ``trivia.json`` Includes the trivia pack's metadata, such as trivia pack name, version, description.
+* ``trivia.json`` Includes the trivia topic's metadata, such as topic name, version, and description.
 * ``questions.json`` Contains the questions.
 * ``music`` A folder which contains music for the music identification questions.
 Tracks used for music should have correct ID3 tags.